Actyx/Actyx/js/node-manager/README.md

 In the `/src/node/native` folder, a typescript definition files describes the functions made available by the native module.

-Build the native bindings using `npm run build-native-bindings` before running or building the Node Manager.
+Build the native bindings (in the `<Actyx>/rust/node-manager-bindings` directory) using `npm run build` before running or building the Node Manager.

 ### Electron app